This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Zucchini bars are so simple to make with pantry staple ingredients!
 It all comes together quickly and easily with just a few steps.
 For complete ingredient listing and measurements, see the recipe card below.

 - Granulated sugar: Adds the sweetness to the zucchini.

 - Vegetable oil: Add moisture and lightness to the cake.

 - Eggs: Have the eggs at room temperature for better mixing.

-- All purpose flour: The flour provides structure for the bars.
+- All-purpose flour: The flour provides structure for the bars.

 - Baking powder: This is the rising agent to help them be fluffy.

-- Salt: Salt balances the sweet.
+- Salt: The salt balances the sweetness.

 - Ground Cinnamon: Cinnamon is the perfect spice for zucchini.